 Embarrassment Over Incontinence Can Be Overcome with Support

 Dear Carol: I’m a 65-year-old man who had prostate surgery for cancer that left me incontinent.
 While I’m certainly grateful that the surgery stopped my cancer, I’m really embarrassed by my incontinence.
 I hate even doing things with my buddies because I feel like a baby who hasn’t been toilet trained.
 How do I learn to be happy about my new post-cancer life?
 Classic cars are my thing and I want to join the guys at the car club while we restore them, but I just can’t make myself go away from the house.
-My wife says that I just have to get on with it, but how do I do that? – Classic Man
+My wife says that I just have to get on with it, but how do I do that? – CM